cfrg/draft-irtf-cfrg-hash-to-curve/draft-irtf-cfrg-hash-to-curve.md

 For the first step, hash\_to\_field calls an auxiliary function expand\_message.
-This document defines two variants of expand\_message: one appropriate for hash functions like SHA-2 {{FIPS180-4}} or SHA-3 {{FIPS202}}, and another appropriate for extensible-output functions such as SHAKE128 {{FIPS202}}.
+This document defines two variants of expand\_message: one appropriate for hash functions like SHA-2 {{FIPS180-4}} or SHA-3 {{FIPS202}}, and another appropriate for extendable-output functions such as SHAKE128 {{FIPS202}}.
 Security considerations for each expand\_message variant are discussed below ({{hashtofield-expand-xmd}}, {{hashtofield-expand-xof}}).